Vaccines independent medical education

 Timelines for Independent Medical Education Grant Requests

 Please note that Grants requests will be reviewed twice a year, in June and in November.
-Hence, for all IMEs to be developed and done between Feb 2019 to July 2019, the deadline for request submissions is 15 October 2018.
+Hence, for all IMEs to be developed and done between Feb 2020 to July 2020, the deadline for request submissions is 15 November 2019, for the all IMEs to be developed and done between August 2020 to January 2021, the deadline for request submissions is 15 May 2020 .

 Areas of Interest for Independent Medical Education